kach/nearley/README.md

 make me happy:

 - Optimize.
 There are still plenty of optimizations that an enterprising JS-savant could implement.
-In particular, I haven't focused much on optimizing the memory usage.
 - Implement Joop Leo's right-recursion algorithm.
 - Ports to other languages! `pearley` for Python and `cearley` for C would be awesome.
+- Help build the builtins library by PRing in your favorite primitives.

 Nearley is MIT licensed.